pierrechevalier83/ferris/readme.md

 The lines are few and clean.
 The traces are carefully routed with the intent to highlight the switch matrix (rows on the front, columns on the back).
 It's a design that doesn't hide "how the sausage is made", but that remains unobtrusive thanks to a limited number of features supported.
 All the components are top-mounted for eye candy and a ferris the crab logo decorates the right hand board.
 The SOD-123 diodes are tiny and live under switches in the spot that is usually reserved for the per-key backlights.
 This means that they are not visible once assembled.
 The back is really bare, without any components or text.
-Only a few traces and the solder joints for the switches, TRRS jacks and the USB C connector shound show.
-The intention is to only add a few fabric pads on the bottom pad to be used as feet and protect the desk's surface from solder joints.
+Only a few traces and the solder joints for the switches, TRRS jacks and the USB C connector should show.
+The intention is to only add a few fabric pads on the bottom side to be used as feet and protect the desk's surface from solder joints.

 Portability:
 ------------